 The first time I heard about allotments was when I watched Carla Lane’s, ‘Bread’ back in the late 80’s.
-Lilo Lill spent a lot of time in an allotment shed which housed a mattress.
-Then Eastenders’ Arthur spent half his life on the allotment.
+Lilo Lil spent a lot of time in an allotment shed which housed a mattress.
+Back then, Eastenders’ Arthur spent half his life on the allotment.
 I thought he was bonkers spending so much time at what I considered to be a scruffy plot, sitting in his shed, drinking tea.
 But when I moved to England, I immediately put my name on the waiting list and this is my first year with an allotment.

 Dan and I spent a lot of time down there this week harvesting fruit.
 Gooseberries, loganberries and blackcurrants were picked weighed and washed ready for a jamfest.

 Why I’ve waited till my forties to make jam, I’ll never know.
 It’s incredibly easy and satisfying.